samiMazari/DataScience/Data Analysis with Python/3.Model Development/Overview.md

 - The order of the polynomials affects the fit of the model to your data.
 Apply Python's polyfit function to develop polynomial regression models that suit your specific dataset.

 - To prepare your data for more accurate modeling, use feature transformation techniques, particularly using the preprocessing library in scikit-learn, transform your data using polynomial features, and use the modules like StandardScaler to normalize the data.

+- Pipelines allow you to simplify how you perform transformations and predictions sequentially, and you can use pipelines in scikit-learn to streamline your modeling process.

+- You can construct and train a pipeline to automate tasks such as normalization, polynomial transformation, and making predictions.

+- To determine the fit of your model, you can perform sample evaluations by using the Mean Square Error (MSE), using Python’s mean_squared_error function from scikit-learn, and using the score method to obtain the R-squared value.

+- A model with a high R-squared value close to 1 and a low MSE is generally a good fit, whereas a model with a low R-squared and a high MSE may not be useful.

+- Be alert to situations where your R-squared value might be negative, which can indicate overfitting.

+- When evaluating models, use visualization and numerical measures and compare different models.

+- The mean square error is perhaps the most intuitive numerical measure for determining whether a model is good.

+- A distribution plot is a suitable method for multiple linear regression.

+- An acceptable r-squared value depends on what you are studying and your use case.

+- To evaluate your model’s fit, apply visualization, methods like regression and residual plots, and numerical measures such as the model's coefficients for sensibility:

+- Use Mean Square Error (MSE) to measure the average of the squares of the errors between actual and predicted values and examine R-squared to understand the proportion of the variance in the dependent variable that is predictable from the independent variables.

+- When analyzing residual plots, residuals should be randomly distributed around zero for a good model.
+In contrast, a residual plot curve or inaccuracies in certain ranges suggest non-linear behavior or the need for more data.data.